Macrometacorp/docs/docs/cep/query-guide/functions/core/timeBatch.md

     select symbol, sum(price) as price
     from InputEventStream window tumbling_time(20 sec);

-This collect and process incoming events as a batch every 20 seconds and output them.
+This window collects and processes incoming events as a batch every 20 seconds and then outputs them to a stream.

 ## Example 2